Kanō Jigorō: Childhood

 Kanō Jigorō was born to a sake-brewing family in the town of Mikage, Japan (now within Higashinada-ku, Kobe).
 The family sake brands included "Hakushika", "Hakutsuru", and "Kiku-Masamune".
-But Kanō's father Kanō Jirōsaku (née Mareshiba Jirōsaku) was an adopted son and he did not go into the family business.
+However, Kanō's father Kanō Jirōsaku (née Mareshiba Jirōsaku) was an adopted son and he did not go into the family business.
 Instead he worked as a lay priest and as a senior clerk for a shipping line.
-Kanō's father was a great believer in the power of education, and he provided Jigorō, his third son, with an excellent education.
+Kanō's father was a great believer in the power of education in the modern world, and he provided Jigorō, his third son, with an excellent education.
 The boy's early teachers included the neo-Confucian scholars Yamamoto Chikuun and Akita Shusetsu.
-Kanō's mother died when the boy was nine years old, and his father moved the family to Tokyo.
+Kanō's mother died when the boy was nine years old, after which his father moved the family to Tokyo.
 The young Kanō was enrolled in private schools, and had his own English language tutor.
-In 1874 he was sent to a private school run by Europeans to improve his English and German language skills.
+In 1874 he was sent to a private school run by Europeans, Ikuei Academy, to improve his English and German language skills.
+He was fluent in English, kept his diary in that language and wrote it in a very elegant style.

 At the time of his adolescence, Kanō stood 1.57 m but weighed only 41 kg.
-He was frequently bullied at school due to this small size and his intellectual nature, to the point other students dragged him out of the school buildings to beat him, so he wished he were stronger in order to defend himself.
-One day, Nakai Baisei (a friend of the family who was a member of the shōgun's guard), mentioned that jūjutsu was an excellent form of physical training, and showed Kanō a few techniques by which a smaller man might overcome a larger and stronger opponent.
+He was frequently bullied at Ikuei due to this small size and his intellectual nature, to the point other students sometimes dragged him out of the school buildings to beat him up, so he wished he were stronger in order to defend himself.
+One day, Nakai Baisei, a friend of the family who was a member of the shōgun's guard, mentioned that jūjutsu was an excellent form of physical training, and showed Kanō a few techniques by which a smaller man might overcome a larger and stronger opponent.
 Seeing potential for self-defense on this, Kanō decided he wanted to learn the art, despite Nakai's insistence that such training was out of date and dangerous.
-Kanō's father also discouraged him from jūjutsu, as he ignored the bullying his son suffered, but after noting Kanō's deep interest of the art, he allowed him to train on condition Kanō would strive to master it.
+By the time Kanō moved to Kaisei Academy, his bullying had died off, but his interest in jūjutsu had not.
+His father also discouraged him from jūjutsu, as he ignored the bullying his son had suffered, but after noting Kanō's deep interest in the art, he allowed him to train on condition Kanō would strive to master it.